March 5, 2022

 Application Process:

-1. Be a student in Grades 9-12 in Grayson County or the City of Galax.
+1. Be part of a group compossed of 2 or more students in Grades 9-12 in Grayson County or the City of Galax.
 This includes homeschoolers.

 2. Create a written outline to guide your project by completing the ONLINE ENTRY FORM